IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 * Changed default vertical crosshair line stroke from <span style="color:#000000">#000000</span> to <span style="color:#BBBBBB">#BBBBBB</span> in category chart and series
 * Changed shape of markers to circle for all series plotted in the same chart.
 This can be reverted by setting chart's `MarkerAutomaticBehavior` property to `SmartIndexed` enum value
 * Simplified shapes of series in chart's legend to display only circle, line, or square.
 This can be reverted by setting chart's `LegendItemBadgeMode` property to `MatchSeries` enum value
-* Changed color palette of series and markers displayed in all charts
+* Changed color palette of series and markers displayed in all charts to improve accessibility

 Old brushes/outlines | New outline/brushes
 -------------------- | -------------------